 The dates given here are approximate.

-- Pre-selected candidates are invited to interview– beginning of August, 2018
+- Pre-selected candidates are invited to interview–August, 2019

-- Interviewees are notified of the results – end of August, 2018
+- Interviewees are notified of the results – September, 2019

 The Humphrey Fellowship program is sponsored by the U.S. Department of State and coordinated by the Institute of International Education (IIE).